dell/omnia/docs/source/InstallationGuides/BuildingClusters/installscheduler.rst

 .. include:: ../../Appendices/hostnamereqs.rst

 .. note::
-     * RedHat nodes that are not configured by Omnia need to have a valid subscription.
-To set up a subscription, `click here <https://omnia-doc.readthedocs.io/en/latest/Roles/Utils/rhsm_subscription.html>`_.
      * Omnia creates a log file which is available at: ``/var/log/omnia.log``.
      * If only Slurm is being installed on the cluster, docker credentials are not required.